 The largest organ in the human body, skin is a sturdy defense that also is amazingly delicate.
-Skin regularly takes a beating from harsh sunlight, and when not properly protected, can develop moles and lesions that are precancerous or cancerous.
+Skin regularly takes a beating from harsh sunlight, and when not properly protected, can develop lesions that are precancerous or cancerous.
 While skin cancer occurs more than any other cancer, it’s also highly treatable, especially when caught early on.
-One treatment is the blu-u treatment for skin cancer that utilizes photodynamic therapy with a topical formulation called Levulan.
+One option is the Blu-u treatment for precancerous actinic keratosis that utilizes photodynamic therapy with a topical formulation called Levulan.

 Levulan, known scientifically as aminolevulinic acid HCl, can help treat common skin problems such as actinic keratoses, precancerous lesions and early-stage carcinomas.
 When combined with light therapy, Levulan is highly successful in treating the cancerous and precancerous growths.

 BLU-U Treatment for Skin Cancer Overview & FAQs